afridiworks/Project_WeLoveMovies/README.md

 # Project_WeLoveMovies

 This is an applicaton that allows the user to pull up list of movies, showings and reviews by several critics.
 The was created in a group effort with fellow cohort members.
-Languages used in creation were Javascript, Node, Express and Postgres.
+Tools and languages used in creation were Javascript, Node, Express, ElephantSQL, and DBeaver.

 The project was created with a focus on the following:
   * Running tests from the command line